xvitaly/wloc/README.md

 Locate user coords by using global Wi-Fi database from Yandex or Google (not implemented yet).

 # License
-GNU GPL version 3.
-See COPYING file.
+GNU General Public License version 3.
+You can find it here: https://www.gnu.org/licenses/gpl.html.
+External libraries can use another licenses, compatible with GNU GPLv3.

 # Requirements
  * GNU/Linux;